 What we are doing to tackle this issue

-We want you to feel that you can live with whatever fabrics you choose for years to come without getting fed up of them and when you do eventually feel it is time for an update consider upcycling or recycling your furniture rather than throwing it away!
+We want you to feel that you can live with whatever fabrics you choose for years to come without getting fed up with them, and when you do eventually feel it is time for an update, consider upcycling or recycling your furniture rather than throwing it away!

 Everything You Need to Know About Our New Fabric Draught Excluders

 Say goodbye to cold draughts and expensive heating bills with Ian Mankin door draught excluders!
 This simple yet affordable item is a…Learn more

 How to Choose the Right Types of Curtains for Your Interior

 Choosing the most suitable types of curtains for decorating your space can be daunting.
 Where to put the pole, which pole to go for, which…Learn more